bakame-php/http-structured-fields/README.md

 -  a `StructuredField` implementing object, it will be passed as is
 -  an iterable structure, it will be converted to an `InnerList` instance using `InnerList::new`
--  otherwise, it is converted into an `Item` using `Item::new` following the conversion rules explained in the table above.
+-  otherwise, it is converted into an `Item` using the `Item::new` named constructor.

 If no conversion is possible an `InvalidArgument` exception will be thrown.